ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [analyses](analyses.md) - The Analyses associated with an entity.
      * [Submission➞analyses](Submission_analyses.md) - One or more Analysis entities associated with this Submission.
  * [analysis](analysis.md) - The Analysis associated with an entity
+     * [ProcessDataFile➞analysis](ProcessDataFile_analysis.md) - The alias of the Analysis that produced this Process Data File.
+     * [ResearchDataFile➞analysis](ResearchDataFile_analysis.md) - The alias of one or more Analyses that used this Research Data File to generate Process Data Files.
  * [analysis_method](analysis_method.md) - The Analysis Process associated with an entity.
  * [analysis_methods](analysis_methods.md) - The Analysis Processes associated with an entity.
      * [Analysis➞analysis_methods](Analysis_analysis_methods.md) - The alias of one or more Analysis Methods that are associated with this Analysis.
      * [Submission➞analysis_methods](Submission_analysis_methods.md) - The Analysis Methods that are part of this Submission.
  * [ancestries](ancestries.md) - A person's descent or lineage from a population.
      * [Individual➞ancestries](Individual_ancestries.md)
+ * [anchor_entity](anchor_entity.md) - The entity this Supporting File is part of (either "Individual", "Experiment", or "Analysis").
+     * [SupportingFile➞anchor_entity](SupportingFile_anchor_entity.md) - The entity this Supporting File is part of (either "INDIVIDUAL", "EXPERIMENT", or "ANALYSIS").
  * [attributes](attributes.md) - Key/value pairs corresponding to an entity.
      * [AttributeMixin➞attributes](AttributeMixin_attributes.md)
          * [ExperimentalMethod➞attributes](ExperimentalMethod_attributes.md) - One or more attributes that further characterize this Experimental Method.